sndrs/postcss-atomised/README.md

 | `.a:hover { }`  | :white_check_mark:  |

 ## Development
-Run `npm start` to run the Ava test runner in watch mode, or `npm test` for a one-off.
+Run `npm start` to run the test runner in watch mode, or `npm test` for a one-off.
 Node 6 or greater is needed for development.

 ## Node.js 0.*